 National Payment System

-The Bank of Russia ensures the stability and smooth functioning of the national payment system and the necessary infrastructure for cashless settlements in the Russian Federation.
+The Bank of Russia ensures the stability and smooth functioning of the national payment system.
+It also provides the necessary infrastructure for cashless settlements in the Russian Federation.

 Any citizen of Russia can apply for a Mir card.
-It is mandatorily provided to pensioners, civil servants, public sector employees, and people receiving budget payments (such as public welfare recipients or students).
+It is provided to all pensioners, civil servants, public sector employees, and persons receiving welfare payments (e.g. recipients of social benefits or students).

-The Bank of Russia pays a special attention to the development of payment technologies and services.
-In particular, in 2019, the Faster Payments System (FPS) was launched, which allows individuals to instantly transfer funds to each other using mobile phone numbers, pay for purchases, pay utility bills and make a variety of other transfers.
+The Bank of Russia dedicates special attention to the development of payment technologies and services.
+In 2019, the Faster Payments System (SBP) was launched.
+SBP allows individuals to instantly transfer funds to each other using mobile phone numbers, pay for purchases, pay utility bills and make a wide variety of other transfers.